sakjacob/ScreenOs2Junos-Converter/README.md

 Not covered by conversion tool: zones interfaces predfined service groups in policies.
-User will be notified of these lines, however VPN
+User will be notified of these lines VPN
 Routing instances